This post includes affiliate links.

 3. Then pull the yarn thru 2 loops on your hook (the front loops of the 2 stitches).

 4. Then finish the stitch up like a normal single crochet by yarning over and pulling thru both loops on your hook.
+You have made crochet invisible decrease.

 5. You now created an invisible single crochet decrease.
 Having gone through the front loops of those stitches that you need to decrease helps to prevent gaps.
 It truly is an amazing trick.
 Be sure to tell your crochet friends about it.